sourcegraph/about/handbook/ops/bizops/ab-testing.md

 - Define the target metric
 - Define the A, B (and more) versions
-- Define the length depending on the number of users you need, and check for statistical significance with a calculator ([example](https://www.optimizely.com/sample-size-calculator/))
+- Define the length of the test, depending on the number of users you need, and check for statistical significance with a calculator ([example](https://www.optimizely.com/sample-size-calculator/))
-- Pick a feature flag name for your A/B test
+- Pick a feature flag name for your A/B test (eg. `w0-signup-optimization`)
-- Document that in an issue, you can use this [issue template](TODO)
+- Document that in an issue, you can use this [issue template](TODO).
+Make the title explicit so that others know it's an A/B test.
 - Label all the issues that will go into that A/B test with `AB-test/<flag-name>`.
 That way anyone can see what change are in a given A/B test, and what the name of the feature flag is.
 It will also make it easier to cleanup the flag when the test ends.
 [Example](https://github.com/orgs/sourcegraph/projects/181?card_filter_query=label%3Aab-test%2Fw0-signup-optimisation).

 ### Setup the A/B test

-- Add your A/B test to the [tracker](https://docs.google.com/spreadsheets/d/1BSLrcvnhq-7X9XrsM81MQePYBVjozxB2GWgNmOUdyeI/edit) and sync with BizOps to make sure it will not conclict with other A/B tests.
+- Add your A/B test to the [tracker](https://docs.google.com/spreadsheets/d/1BSLrcvnhq-7X9XrsM81MQePYBVjozxB2GWgNmOUdyeI/edit) and sync with BizOps to make sure it will not conflict with other A/B tests.

 TODO